The mall scavenger hunt can be really fun! It takes place in a nearby mall.

 When planning a mall scavenger hunt, you'll first want to send out invitations to your party.
 We've created credit-card shaped invitations (for great shopping ;-) specifically for this theme.
 After filling in all of the party information, it would be nice to laminate each credit-card invitation to look and feel more like a real credit-card.

-On each scavenger hunt list write things that each team needs to actually collect, and other things that can't be collected and can be photographed with a digital camera and/or taped on video.
+For the scavenger hunt lists, write things that each team needs to actually collect, and other things that can't be collected and can be photographed with a digital camera and/or taped on video.
 Let everyone know that they need to collect the items and not buy them.
 If you DO want them to buy some of the things, you can give them a price limit of how much they can spend.

 Here are example of things each team needs to collect during the mall scavenger hunt: